stfc/PSyclone/doc/developer_guide/psyir_symbols.rst

-Sometimes providing additional properties of the new sub-class is desirable, and sometimes even mandatory (e.g. a `DataSymbol` must always have a datatype and optionally a constant_value parameter).
+Sometimes providing additional properties of the new sub-class is desirable, and sometimes even mandatory (e.g. a `DataSymbol` must always have a datatype and optionally is_constant and initial_value parameters).
 For this reason the specialise method implementation provides the same interface as the constructor of the symbol type in order to provide the same behaviour and default values as the constructor.
 For instance, in the `DataSymbol` case the following